vincehsanchez/bestspamfilter/README.md

 ## Analysis

 The purpose of the analysis is to explore our data and identify what makes an efficient spam detector.
 Our goal is to achieve at least an 80% accuracy rate in filtering spam and indentifying spam trends to help improve educatinal efforts on spam recognition.
+We were able to exceed that goal, but there is still room for improvment.
+Possibly trying different preprocessing techniques or having the capacity to show multidimensional datasets that can offer more insight into how the data is grabbed.

 ## Summary